Franchise works with their own Awesome Moments pages:

 - Jafar after he wishes to be the most powerful sorcerer in the world.
 He effortlessly humiliates the characters while singing his Villain Song, a mocking reprise of a previous song that praised the hero.
 The scene ends with some of the most psychotic laughter ever recorded. note

-The hero gets his own Moment of Awesome in the rematch, however - even though Jafar is just as powerful and seemingly just as unbeatable the second time around - by tricking him into wishing for even more power... which comes with some rather significant drawbacks. ("Itty-bitty living space.")
+- The titular hero himself gets his own Moment of Awesome in the rematch, however - even though Jafar is just as powerful and seemingly just as unbeatable the second time around - by tricking him into wishing for even more power... which comes with some rather significant drawbacks.

-Another one for Aladdin: After Jafar's brilliantly intricate plan to do away with Aladdin seemingly succeeds, he mesmerizes the Sultan into allowing him to marry Princess Jasmine.
+- Another one for Aladdin: After Jafar's brilliantly intricate plan to do away with Aladdin seemingly succeeds, he mesmerizes the Sultan into allowing him to marry Princess Jasmine.
 When Jasmine states that she wants to marry Prince Ali (a.k.a.
 Aladdin), Jafar tells her the news, in his best fake mournful voice.
-Then, out of nowhere, we hear what may be the best line in Disney animated canon ever, if not the best line ever PERIOD.
+Then, out of nowhere:

 Aladdin: Better check your crystal ball again, Jafar!